life-itself/community/Tree planting and wild garden design at farmhouse hub.md

 image: https://github.com/user-attachments/assets/44f01035-1430-49e7-9576-b375308de874
 ---

+# Tree planting and wild garden design at farmhouse hub

 🌲 Seeking advice on tree planting and wild garden design esp from permaculture perspective.🪴 🌳

 Hi all, we are looking to do some tree planting and wild garden at the Life Itself farmhouse hub this autumn and looking for courses / books / videos / guidance that would be relevant especially on the permaculture front.